MineLittlePony/MyLittleModpack/README.md

 6. [Debuggify](https://modrinth.com/mod/debuggify)
 7. [EMI](https://modrinth.com/mod/emi)

+### Lite
+we also provide a lite version of the pack wich is a reduced client only version of the modpack

 ## FAQ

 **Q: What minecraft versions do you support?**

-A: At the time of writing this modpack supports both 1.20.1 and 1.20.2
+A: At the time of writing this modpack supports both 1.20.1 and 1.20.4

 **Q: Okay, but what minecraft version do you recommend we play this modpack on?**